-'Keeping children safe in education' 2022, defines safeguarding and promoting the welfare of children as:
+'Keeping Children Safe in Education 2024' states safeguarding and promoting the welfare of children is everyone's responsibility:

 'protecting children from maltreatment, preventing the impairment of children's mental and physical health or development, ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
-'Children' includes everyone under the age of 18.' (para 560)
+'Children' includes everyone under the age of 18.' (paras 2 - 3)

-Safeguarding within this school
+(2) Safeguarding within this school